jurriaan/aico/ARCHITECTURE.md

 These are specialized components that handle the most complex processing tasks.

 -   **LLM Interaction Engine:** This is the single entry point for all communication with the Large Language Model.
-It builds the full prompt (including system instructions, file context, and chat history), sends the request to the `litellm` library, and processes the response as a stream for real-time user feedback.
-It is also responsible for coordinating with the Diff & Patch Engine.
+It builds the full prompt (including system instructions, file context, and chat history) and orchestrates the request-response cycle.
+It relies on the **Provider Router** to instantiate the correct API client and processes the streaming response for real-time user feedback.
     -   **Implementation:** This logic is located in `src/aico/core/llm_executor.py`.

+-   **Provider Router & Model Info:** This layer abstracts the differences between API providers.
+    -   **Router:** Determines whether to route requests to OpenAI direct or OpenRouter based on the model string prefix (`openai/` vs `openrouter/`) and configures the HTTP client accordingly.
+Located in `src/aico/core/provider_router.py`.
+    -   **Model Metadata Service:** Fetches and caches model capabilities (context window size) and pricing data to `~/.cache/aico/`.
+This allows `aico status` to provide cost estimates without blocking on network calls or requiring a heavy dependency.
+Located in `src/aico/lib/model_info.py`.

 -   **Diff & Patch Engine:** This engine processes the raw text from the LLM to find and parse structured `SEARCH/REPLACE` blocks.
 It can apply these blocks to in-memory file content to generate both machine-readable unified diffs (for piping) and human-readable, rich-formatted output (for terminal display).
     -   **Implementation:** This is a dedicated, specialized component located in `src/aico/lib/diffing.py`.